Kaholo/kaholo-ansible/README.md

         "Kaholo will soon be accessible at: https://kaholo-d.kaholodemo.net" ]

-20230323 kenny.m@kaholo.io
+20230510 kenny.m@kaholo.io

 pre-release checklist:
 * test
 * set rekey to Let's Encrypt
-* do not check in secrets-test
+* do not check in custom vars files
 * neutralize key and cert
 * check site and mains